 Homework assignments, quizzes, and projects will be assigned throughout the semester.
 Most work is individual work; only the big projects may be completed in pairs.
-Homework and quizzes will be 10 points each.
 Quizzes are over the reading assignments and will be taken using Canvas.
 Quizzes must be taken before class on the due date and may not be taken later.
 You may use your text while you are taking the quiz, but you may not take the quiz with someone else or talk to someone else about the quiz before you take it.

-There will be three large projects that will involve a significant amount of effort.
+There will be three large projects that will involve significant effort.
 The projects will require you to integrate all of the things you have learned and will demonstrate your mastery of the material.
 You may work independently on all projects or in pairs (two people only) when permission is given.

-Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1.
+Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors.
 If you work in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
 No code can be written without the other partner present and watching.
 Both of you should understand completely what is being written since you will have to complete your exams individually.
 When you submit a program to Easel that has been written in pairs, you must put comments in your code indicating the names of both programmers.
-Only one student needs to submit their program.
+Only one student needs to submit their solution to Easel.